StormLight14/base64-converter/README.md

 https://stormlight-base64.netlify.app/

 ## What is this?
 Base64 is a type of encoding for text.
-This converter you to convert from normal text to base64, and vice versa.
+This converter allows you to convert from normal text to base64, and vice versa.

 ## How to run source code
 * install required prerequisites: https://tauri.app/v1/guides/getting-started/prerequisites